-In the later part of the 20th century the modern carnival den emerged.
-These were spacious metal frame buildings clad with metal siding, which were designed to accommodate ever increasing float sizes and carnival activities.
+In the latter part of the 20th century, the modern carnival den emerged.
+These were spacious metal frame buildings clad with metal siding, which were designed to accommodate ever-increasing float sizes and carnival activities.

-On January 20, 1970, the Daily Herald reported that the Gulf Coast carnival season was somewhat subdued because of Hurricane Camille. but preparations were still underway and “memberships, krewes, throws and Mardi Gras medals are available” at the Gulf Coast Carnival Association carnival den on Hill street in Biloxi.
+On January 20, 1970, the Daily Herald reported that the Gulf Coast carnival season was somewhat subdued because of Hurricane Camille.
+Nevertheless, preparations were still underway and “memberships, krewes, throws and Mardi Gras medals are available” at the Gulf Coast Carnival Association carnival den on Hill Street in Biloxi.